Update: This visualization has been updated to better represent the change in shape of countries as well as the change in size.

 I remember as a child thinking that Alaska was as large as 1/2 of the continental US.
 Later, however, I learned that while it is the largest state, it is actually only about 1/5 the size of the lower 48 states.
 My son has also remarked that Greenland is very big.
 And while it is very big, it’s nowhere near the size of the continent of Africa.

 Areas far from the equator are distorted in terms of their distances and are shown much larger than they actually are.
 This is one of the major issues with a projection of a globe onto a cylinder area.
-This is why Greenland, Russia and Canada shrink so much in the animation, they are fairly high in latitude in the Northern Hemisphere.
+This is why Greenland, Russia and Canada shrink so much in height and width in the animation, they are fairly high in latitude in the Northern Hemisphere.

 This next graph shows each country plotted with their actual land area and apparent land area as shown on a Mercator projection.
 The further the countries are from the 1:1 line the greater the overestimate of their size from the Mercator (also color coded to be red).
 It is a logarithmic plot showing many different orders of magnitude in country size.
 The table also shows the top 10 countries whose size is overestimated (and the difference in land area in square kilometers or as a percentage reduction from the size in the Mercator projection).